nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `17` or above installed in your computer.
+1. Ensure you have Java `17` or above installed on your computer.
    * You can check your Java version by following the instructions [here](https://www.wikihow.com/Check-Your-Java-Version-in-the-Windows-Command-Line).
    * If you do not have Java `17` or above installed in your computer, you can download Java from [here](https://www.oracle.com/java/technologies/downloads/#java17).